circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 With TravisCI you can upload build artifacts either manually via AWS S3 or as an attachment to a Github Release.

-On CircleCI, uploading artifacts is setup in a step in your config.
+On CircleCI, artifact uploading occurs in a step in your config.
 Below, we'll modify the previous example configuration:

 ```yaml